Report problems on behalf of a customer

 Service requests should be filed through Partner Center, and are available for Azure, Microsoft Office 365, Microsoft Dynamics CRM Online, and Enterprise Mobility Suite.
-As a CSP partner, you can expect priority response time to your major issues.
+As a partner participating in the Cloud Solution Provider program, you can expect priority response time to your major issues.

 Support for your own partner tenant is not included as part of the CSP support benefit.
 However, Office 365, Microsoft Dynamics CRM Online, and Enterprise Mobility Suite do not charge a separate support subscription fee for partners or customers.
 Azure does charge a fee, but if you are entitled to Signature Cloud Support or other Microsoft Partner Network (MPN) benefits you may use these to pay that fee.

-This benefit applies to all CSP partners, whether paid or on a trial period.
+This benefit applies to all partners participating in the Cloud Solution Provider program, whether paid or on a trial period.
 Billing and subscription management support is also included as a free component of this package.

 How quickly will I get an initial response?